jeroenvandisseldorp/ksml/docs/reference/operation-reference.md

 ## Join Operations

-Join operations combine data from multiple streams based on keys.
+Join operations combine data from multiple streams or tables based on matching keys, enabling you to correlate related events from different data sources.

 ### `join`